 Calories Burned Lifting Weights (and How to Burn More!)

 Calories burned lifting weights can vary from about 200 per hour to 400 per hour or more.
-Factors such as the amount of weight you lift, the muscles used, and your workout intensity can affect how many calories you burn while strength training.
+Factors such as the duration of your workout, the amount of weight you lift, the muscles used, and your workout intensity can affect how many calories you burn during strength training.
 If you want to burn more calories, your best option is to add high-intensity intervals to increase your heart rate and oxygen uptake.
 There are many different ways to do this.

 The number of calories you burn while lifting weights can vary significantly.
 Primary factors affecting calories burned during strength training include: